Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Tip Pickup and Conflicts
 ========================

-During partial tip pickup, 96-channel pipette moves into spaces above adjacent slots.
+During partial tip pickup, pipettes move into spaces above adjacent slots.
 To avoid crashes, the API prevents you from performing partial tip pickup when there is tall labware in these spaces.
 The current nozzle layout determines which labware can safely occupy adjacent slots.

-The API will raise errors for potential labware crashes when using a column nozzle configuration.
+The API will raise errors for potential labware crashes when using a partial nozzle configuration.
 Nevertheless, it's a good idea to do the following when working with partial tip pickup:

     - Plan your deck layout carefully.
 Make a diagram and visualize everywhere the pipette will travel.
     - Simulate your protocol and compare the run preview to your expectations of where the pipette will travel.